Azure/azure-policy/README.md

 ## Known Issues

 Azure Policy operates at a level above other Azure services by applying policy rules against PUT requests and GET responses of resource types going between Azure Resource Manager and the owning resource provider (RP).
 In a few cases, the behavior of a given RP is unexpected or incompatible in some way with Azure Policy.
 The Azure Policy team works with the RP teams to close these gaps as soon as possible after they are discovered.
-Issues of this nature will be listed here until closed.
+Usually aliases for properties of these resource types will be removed after the anomalous behavior is discovered.
+Issues of this nature will be documented here until final resolution.

 All cases of known resource types with anomalous policy behavior are listed here.
 Currently there is no way to make these resource types invisible at policy authoring time, so writing policies that attempt to manage these resource types cannot be prevented, despite the fact that the results of such policies may be either incomplete or incorrect.